shameekagarwal/shameekagarwal.github.io/_posts/2023-09-24-docker-and-kubernetes.md

 - the default reclaim policy of a persistent volume is `Retain`. first, the pod / deployment is deleted, and then the persistent volume claim is deleted. now, the persistent volume has status of released. but it is not available to be bound because it already has existing data from previous pods which need to be deleted first
 - so, we delete the persistent volume manually, try to clean up / delete the aws ebs manually and then can create new persistent volumes for the persistent volume claims
 - till now, we used the manual method of provisioning volumes, i.e. static persistent volumes
-- the dynamic method requires lesser intervention
+- the dynamic method requires lesser intervention - we do not have to manually create the underlying storage volume or the persistent volume, k8s creates these for us automatically by inspecting the pvc, and finally binds the pv to our pvc
 - however, in case of a conflict, kubernetes will choose the static one
 - important - the persistent volume is "created automatically" in case of dynamic persistent volumes, based on the persistent volume claim that we create
 - when we delete the deployment and then the persistent volume claim now, the persistent volume as well as the actual nfs ebs volume is deleted automatically. this is because when using dynamic persistent volumes, the reclaim policy of the persistent volume is `Delete`